joyceycodes/JamPackd/journals/zoybh_hussein.md

 Cleaned up our code with the group to push to main Fixed our error with our post user
 Now working with our fetch 500 error.

+11/30
+Merged code and merged to main with the whole group (everything works) Still working on debugging the 404 Not Found when trying to make an account frontend api user to accounts like 10 in signup.js fixed had to fix const url = `${process.env.REACT_APP_accounts}/token/get`; in auth.js